 - Christopher Lambert has Myopia and is almost entirely blind without his glasses.
 Since he cannot wear contacts, he is often forced to act while unable to see anything clearly (making the fact that almost all his roles require fighting or some form of strenuous physical activity all the more impressive).
 This is also the reason behind his trademark intense gaze as he is really just trying to see what's in front of him.

-- Actor James Spader is legally blind and claims that in any film where he doesn't wear glasses—which is most of them—he can barely make out the face(s) of the other actor(s) in the scene with him.
+- Actor James Spader has such poor eyesight that in any film where he doesn't wear glasses—which is most of them—he can barely make out the face(s) of the other actor(s) in the scene with him..

 - It's actually surprisingly common for people who need vision correction but don't have contact lenses to go without their glasses, if they don't like the way they look with them on.
 It's the little things that usually tip off the people around them - not noticing obvious signage, etc.